ishiel/QM-Wallboard/README.md

    * Queue is the queue you want to manage, as seen in the QM application.
    * User and password is the credentials you use to login to QM (you should create an account specially for your wallboard).
 * To test the app just do the following: `ruby qm_web.rb`
 * If you want to run this in a more permanent manner then you'll need to look into running Sinatra apps on your web server of choice.
-I've been using Apache and Passenger Phusion.
+I've been using Apache and Phusion Passenger.

 Some things you might want to change: